nilsojc/configure-ad/README.md

 - Windows 10 (21H2)

 <h2>High-Level Deployment and Configuration Steps</h2>
+- Prepare Domain Controller with Windows Server 2022 OS and a Windows 10 Client.
 - Install Active Directory and Promote to Domain Controller
 - Create Domain Admin User and Organizational Units (OUs)
 - Join Client-1 to the Domain